Staples reveals some items from its upcoming Boxing Day sale

-Staples Canada has released an early sneak peek of its Boxing Day sale starting in stores on December 26th at 8am local time and online on December 25th at 12am ET/9pm PT.
+Staples Canada has released an early sneak peek of its Boxing Day offers that start in stores on December 26th at 8am local time and online on December 25th at 12am ET/9pm PT.

 Check out some of the deals from the upcoming sale below: